 The Office of Sorority and Fraternity Life (OSFL) at Indiana University will be assessing a Greek Fee to individual members of all officially recognized Greek organizations on campus regardless of council affiliation.
 This fee will be charged to individual students’ Bursar accounts based on sorority and fraternity membership.

-The fee will supplement the funds that Indiana University already dedicates towards the members of sorority and fraternity life on campus.
+The fee will supplement the funds that Indiana University already dedicates towards the members of sorority and fraternity life.
 OSFL will be using these funds towards the following:

 Leadership development opportunities

 Staff support from the Office of Sorority and Fraternity Life

 Additional details can be viewed in OSFL’s budget and expense summaries for the 2019-2020 and the 2020-2021 academic years.

 Chapters may apply for funding from the Greek Funding Advisory Board to support their programming initiatives, as well as additional leadership development opportunities for their members.